Your home is your most important asset. Save money and protect it from potential water damage by heeding these simple tips from Cleveland Water.

 |The master shut-off is typically found where the water line comes into the basement or crawl space from the street.
 If a frozen pipe bursts, this valve can turn off the water.
 Turning off your water quickly will limit damage and control costs.||A small flow of water running from a bathroom or kitchen faucet during the worst of the cold spell can help prevent water service lines from freezing.
 The water should be left running through the pipe susceptible to freezing.
 You can also leave your cabinet doors open to allow the heat of your house to circulate around plumbing under sinks.||If you’ll be away from home for several days, turn the water off and drain the outside faucets.
 Or, leave your thermostat set at 55 degrees or higher to ensure your home stays warm enough to keep interior plumbing from freezing.|

 If you think you may have a frozen meter or water line, you need to thaw the pipes as soon as possible.
-You can try to thaw the pipes yourself by applying heat to the frozen area using a portable heater, heating blanket, or a hairdryer.
+You can try to thaw the pipes yourself by applying heat to the frozen area using a portable heater, heating blanket, or hairdryer.
 You can also contact a certified plumber to thaw your water lines.
-If your meter freezes, it can cause flooding and the meter will need to be replaced before you will have water again.
-Please note, there is a charge associated with having to replace your meter.
-If you have any questions about frozen water lines, please contact us at (216) 664-3060.
-To download a copy of our Winterizing Your Plumbing brochure, click here.
+If your meter freezes, it can cause flooding and the meter will need to be replaced before you will have water service again.
+Unfortunately, there is a charge associated with having to replace your meter.
+If you have any questions about frozen water lines, please contact us at 216.664.3060.